 - Current Year: Redshirt Junior

-- Height: 6’1″
+- Height: 6’1 5/8″

-- Weight: 205 pounds
+- Weight: 212 pounds

 Matt Corral Scouting Report

 Although he was the No. 4 pro-style quarterback in the 2018 recruiting class, Corral can make plays with his legs.
 The Ole Miss QB routinely uses athleticism to evade pressure in the pocket.
 His footwork is solid, enabling him to be agile in the pocket.
 Furthermore, once out of the pocket, he is elusive in the open field.